 10 Ways to Earn With Your Car

-Juno is a ridesharing service currently only available in New York city, but their website says they're looking into expanding soon.
+Juno is a ridesharing service currently only available in New York city, and New Jersey but their website says they're looking into expanding soon.
 They pay their drivers a better percentage than other services, and cater more to people looking for luxury rides and SUVs.

-This is a pickup service that relies on a phone app to connect customers to drivers, and the job is basically like working as a personal assistant.
+This is a pickup service operating in different areas of Texas that relies on a phone app to connect customers to drivers, and the job is basically like working as a personal assistant.
 You'll be sent out on errands, picking up all sorts of things for clients.
 The website mentions food, groceries, and dry-cleaning as common examples.